-NOTE: The Environmental Assessment contains background technical analysis prepared for the Open Space/Conservation, Noise and Safety Elements of the Menlo Park General Plan.
+NOTE: The Environmental Assessment contains background technical analysis prepared for the Open Space/Conservation, Noise and Safety Elements of the Menlo Park General Plan adopted May 21, 2013.
 The background sections in this document provide a summary of the information and technical analysis contained in the Environmental Assessment.
+The 2022-2023 update for the Safety Element supersedes the prior information and technical analysis contained in the April 4, 2013 Environmental Assessment.
+Section VII (Safety Background) contains new information and analysis applicable to the 2022-2023 update for the Safety Element.